8rents/zsh/platform-branching/README.md

 You will need to clone the repo and then switch to the correct branch.

-## Using config repo as a starting point
+## How to create a fork to use as an upstream repository

 The very first thing you want to do is fork the repo into your own account.
 You will be creating your own history instead of contributing to this project.
 You will simply use mine as a starting point.